mluggy/techmap/README.md

 - **careersUrl:** The company's careers/job page address.
 - **isHiring:** Should be true only if you're actively hiring.
 - **linkedinId, crunchbaseId, finderId and xId:** The company IDs (not full URLs) from <a href="https://www.linkedin.com/" target="_blank">LinkedIn,</a> <a href="https://www.crunchbase.com/" target="_blank">Crunchbase,</a> <a href="https://finder.startupnationcentral.org/" target="_blank">Startup Finder</a> and <a href="https://x.com" target="_blank">X/Twitter.</a>
 - **addresses:** Aמ array specifying one or more physical locations.
 Each object should contain at least city and preferably street and houseNumber.
-Our system will do geo mapping, but you can specify your own lat and lon.
+The map will do the geocoding automatically, or you can specify your own latitude and longitude.

 5. **Commit your changes:**